Capital city: Castries

 GDP: $2.083 billion

-Government: Parliamentary democracy under constitutional monarchy
+Government: Parliamentary democracy under the constitutional monarchy

 Governor-General: Pearlette Louisy